Making Data Work

 Blueprint for the future of cultural data

-As part of our current research, we will design and build a prototype data observatory for Bradford 2025, the next UK City of Culture.
+As part of this phase of the research, we worked with project partners to design and build a prototype data observatory for Bradford 2025 UK City of Culture, illustrating the benefits of carrying out data analysis at hyperlocal, ward, city and regional levels.

 Photo: Be Curious, University of Leeds